 Mango Leaves (Mangifera Indica)

 Mangoes are native to India and they are considered sacred there as well.
 Mangoes originated in Central America and from there spread to the West Indies, Florida, California and the rest of Latin America.
 There are many different kinds of mangoes.
 The mango is seen as the King of fruits and it is also seen as one the quintessential summer fruits.

 Mango trees are commonly grown in Jamaica.
 The mangoes are our primary fruits and they are rich in vitamins A and C, minerals, and antioxidants.
 It is believed that our children enjoyed good eye-sights because of the rich Vitamin A that is found in these fruits.
-There is also some traces of Vitamin D. However, for those suffering from diabetes should avoid the fruits and concentrate more on the leaves which are able to treat the condition.
+There is also some traces of Vitamin D. However, for those suffering from diabetes should limit intake of the fruits and concentrate more on the leaves which are able to treat the condition.

 In the mango season, as we so call it in Jamaica, the animals, such as the goats and pigs, enjoy those mangoes that are battered after falling from the tree or have been bitten by birds.
 Usually, the result of them eating the mangoes can be seen from their glowing and healthy hairy skin.
 Therefore, even the animals can enjoy the health benefits of mangoes.
 The animals enjoy eating the leaves as well.

 Although all parts of this wonderful plant can be used medicinally, it is the leaves that I will be focusing on which can yield some wonderful health benefits and medicinal properties.

 We in Jamaica are known to use these herbal remedies which are less costly and most of the trees are grown in almost every yard you come across, which give each person easy access to use the leaves as medicinal herbs and as alternative medicine.